XCentium/SC-Plugin-Tax-Avalara/README.md

 8. You are ready to start using it.

-9. Using the Biz Tool under Launch Pad, Navigate to a Sellable Item or its variant and you will see a view with a form field that allows you to add your Avalara tax code (See figure 4.0 and 5.0 on the Avalara Setup Reference.docx).
+9. Using the Biz Tool under Launch Pad, Navigate to a Sellable Item or its variant and you will see a view with a form field that allows you to add your Avalara tax code [See figure 4.0 and 5.0 on the Avalara Setup Reference.docx](docs/AvalaraSetupReference.docx).

 10. Go ahead add tax code to all your products and variants.

 11. Where a product or variant does not have a tax code, a taxcode of "P000000" is assumed

-12. You can also navigate to a customer using BizToool and set Entity Use Code or Excemption Number for that customer incase the customer is an institution excempted from being taxed (See figure 6.0 on the Avalara Setup Reference.docx).
+12. You can also navigate to a customer using BizToool and set Entity Use Code or Excemption Number for that customer incase the customer is an institution excempted from being taxed [See figure 6.0 on the Avalara Setup Reference.docx](docs/AvalaraSetupReference.docx).

 Note:
 =====